Housing and Property

 Print

-A residential lease is a contract between the landlord and tenant.
+A residential lease is a contract between a landlord and a tenant.
 In this contract, the tenant agrees to pay rent, and the landlord agrees to let the tenant live in the rental unit and ensures the tenant enjoys it in peace.

 What is a residential lease?